MadLadSquad/MadLadSquadSite/desktop.md

 > and libraries, until suitable funding and/or a suitable number of contributors are found.

 ### UntitledApplicationSuite
-The UntitledApplicationSuite is a collection of first-party applications that use the UntitledDesktopEnvironment's tooling
+The UntitledApplicationSuite is a collection of first-party applications that use the UntitledDesktopEnvironment's tooling:

 1. [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager)
 1. [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting)